 On the flip side, there’s also a social media phenomenon known as “sadfishing”—displaying one’s emotional pain in social media posts in order to garner attention and sympathy.
 Sadfishing posts aren’t always authentic, anymore than smiling ones are, but they serve as much more obvious warning signs that a teen may be suffering.

-Recognizing and Treating Smiling Depression
+Recognizing Smiling Depression

 Since signs of this type of depression are so subtle, it’s important for parents to maintain close communication and connection with teens even when they appear to be doing well.
 When parents encourage open conversation and listen to teens rather than judging them, their kids feel more comfortable being honest about their emotions.
 Moreover, teens need to hear that their parents won’t be disappointed in them if they aren’t “perfect,” and that having the courage to ask for help is a strength, not a flaw.